Billiam/billiam.org/_posts/2019-05-29-sherbet-an-ergonomic-keypad.md

 {% include figure.html url="images/post/2019/keypad/wiring-complete.jpg" description="Wired rows, columns, joystick, and usb breakout to microcontroller" %}

 I designed the wrist rest to use two m4 screws, with heat-set inserts in the rest.
 These ended up slightly misaligned when I inserted them, so I can't attach it yet.
 I'm planning to reprint the rest with a slot cut through the bottom to hold an m4 nut instead, which should be easier to align.

 In practice, an attached rest, or a way to mount the keyboard firmly to the desk, is required.
 Even with the cork bottom, and adding extra weight, the keypad shifts during use when pushing/pulling on the joystick, parallel to the desk.

+I redesigned and reprinted the wrist rest so that it uses two captive m4 nuts, instead of heat-set inserts, and that seems to work fine.

 ## Done!